At Home with the Furys

-At Home with the Furys is a British fly-on-the-wall television documentary series about the WBC heavyweight boxer Tyson Fury and his family.
-The first season was released by Netflix on 16 August 2023.
-Shortly after the first season aired, the series was renewed for a second series.
+At Home with the Furys is a British fly-on-the-wall television documentary series about two-time heavyweight boxing world champion Tyson Fury and his family.
+The first series was released by Netflix on 16 August 2023.
+Shortly after the first series aired, the series was renewed for a second series.
+In March 2026, ahead of the second season premiere, Netflix renewed the series for a third series.

 Premise

-The series follows Tyson Fury, the heavyweight boxing champion, as he exits the ring and tries to embrace retirement with his family including his wife Paris, father John, and his six children.
+The series follows Tyson Fury as he exits the ring and tries to embrace retirement with his family including his wife Paris, father John, his seven children, and his half-brother Tommy.

 The documentary deals with themes of grief, mental health, bipolar disorder, addiction, travellers, religion, coming-of-age and parenting.

 It is filmed mostly on location in Morecambe, Lancashire and in Cheshire.
 Several episodes in the first series are filmed across Europe; Iceland, Cannes, Mallorca, London and the Isle of Man.